 Every coffee brewer has its pros and cons, which I would like to touch on.
-Your Dream Coffee is all about brewing the best coffee possible, the way you like it.
+Your Dream Coffee is all about brewing the best coffee possible, the way you want it.

 In this article, I’ll go over the pros and cons of a French press.
-Down below, I’ll start with the pros first and move on to the cons from there.
+I’ll start with the pros below and move on to the cons from there.

 These pros and cons will help you better understand if this coffee brewer is something that might interest you.